netzmacht/contao-leaflet-metamodels/README.md

 ------------

 The Leaflet integration for the Contao CMS requires at least PHP 7.1.
-This extension works for [MetaModels 2.1.x and 2.2.x](https://github.com/MetaModels/core).
+This extension works for [MetaModels 2.1.x, 2.2.x, 2.3.x](https://github.com/MetaModels/core).

 Install
 -------